fluencelabs/docs/docs/aqua-book/language/types.md

 foo(nil, [], *[])
 -- Nil fits into any collection

--- Arrays can be filled with elements in aqua code func getArray(arr: []string) -> []string:
+-- Arrays can be instantiated in aqua code func getArray(arr: []string) -> []string:
   <- ["some string", Serv.getString(), arr[1], "some string 2"]
 ```